pulumi/registry/themes/default/content/registry/packages/azure-native/from-classic/_index.md

 ## Use the native Azure provider for new projects

-The native Azure provider for Pulumi is currently on its way to general availability.
-As of today, we recommend using the native Azure provider for any new Pulumi project targeting Microsoft Azure.
-We don’t expect to ship significant breaking changes before the 1.0 release planned for April 2021.
+The native Azure provider for Pulumi is generally available.
+We recommend using it for any new Pulumi project targeting Microsoft Azure.

 ## Mix and match in the same project